 Again, as was the case before the Homes Act, there are exceptions to landlord responsibilities.
 These exceptions are something a landlord is not required to resolve.
 They include:

 - Problems caused by events out of the landlord’s control

 - A problem caused by a tenant’s possessions, or by something the tenant has the right to remove from the property

-You will be responsible for resolving a problem from when a tenant makes you aware of the problem.
-Or, if the problem is in a common area, you would be immediately responsible.
+You are responsible for fixing a problem from when a tenant makes you aware of the problem in the property.
+Or, if the problem is in a communal area, you would be immediately responsible.
 You are allowed a reasonable amount of time to deal with the problem.
 But, it is in your best interest to make sure you get on top of any problem as soon possible.

 If as a landlord you fail to follow the Homes Act, your tenants may have the right to take you to court over breach of contract.
 Also, your local authorities have powers to enforce the new law and ensure you meet your obligations.
 You may also need to pay compensation, or damages, to your tenants who have been affected if they make a claim.

 You can take a look at this government guide for more information.

 We can offer 15 minutes free legal advice to clarify what this means for you.
 If you are unsure of action you should take, as a tenant or a landlord, we can point you in the right direction.

 If you are a tenant and wish to take legal action against your landlord, we can help you.
 Chris Rudd Solicitors can walk you through making a claim from start to finish.
 We can instigate your claim for you and progress it to make sure your landlord gets needed repairs done.
 And, we will get you the compensation you deserve.

 So, if you’d like to discuss this further, get in touch today.
 You can call us, email us, or send us a message through the website.